 3. A prosperous future for the UK

-It is essential we maintain full participation in the Single Market in order to protect Services, which make up about 80% of the UK economy.
+It is essential we maintain full participation in the Single Market in order to protect our service industries, which make up about 80% of the UK economy.
 Common Market 2.0 delivers on this.
 Any additional barriers will raise costs and put jobs at risk.
 For example, the UK’s highly successful Financial Services industry relies on its financial passports which ensures that they can operate across Europe from the UK.
-The current Political Declaration is unlikely to maintain current trading terms in services as it points towards leaving the Single Market, which would risk businesses moving to other parts of Europe.
+The current Political Declaration would not maintain current trading terms in services as it involves leaving the Single Market, which would risk businesses moving to other parts of Europe.

 Yes.
 If we go ahead with Brexit and want to attenuate the economic damage, then staying in a customs union and participating in the single market will help.
 But it does mean following rules that we no longer shape, losing influence and sovereignty.

-A No-deal Brexit and the current Prime Minister’s deal put British workers’ rights at serious risk.
-The commitments within the Prime Minister’s deal to protect employment law are unenforceable and weak, and are excluded from the legal measures that bind the rest of the agreement.14 Those arguing for a No-deal Brexit have spoken openly of the desire to see wholesale deregulation, which would include watering down labour standards.
+Common Market 2.0 ensures that we not only maintain current workers’ rights and protections but that we keep pace with future rights and protections.
+A No-deal Brexit and the current Withdrawal Agreement put British workers’ rights at serious risk.
+The commitments within the Prime Minister’s deal to protect employment law are unenforceable and weak, and are excluded from the legal measures that bind the rest of the agreement.
+Those arguing for a No-deal Brexit have spoken openly of the desire to see wholesale deregulation, which would include watering down labour standards.